CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 ![alt text](https://cdn.journaldev.com/wp-content/uploads/2017/11/DAO-Pattern.png "dao")

 #### What is SOA?
 When to use?
+A service-oriented architecture (SOA) is an architectural pattern in computer software design in which application components provide services to other components via a communications protocol, typically over a network.
+The principles of service-orientation are independent of any product, vendor or technology.
+SOA just makes it easier for software components over various networks to work with each other.
+Web services which are built as per the SOA architecture tend to make web service more independent.

+SOA is well-suited for large, complex, enterprise-wide systems that require integration with many heterogeneous applications and services.
+It is also well-suited for applications that have many shared components, particularly components that are shared across the enterprise."

+**Advantages:**
+- Standardized Service Contract
+- Loose Coupling – Less dependency on each other.
+- Service Abstraction - Services hide the logic they encapsulate from the outside world.
+- Service Reusability - Logic is divided into services with the intent of maximizing reuse.
+- Service Statelessness -  This means that services should not withhold information from one state to the other.

 ### Testing
 #### What are unit test, integration test, system test, regression test, acceptance test?
 What is the major difference between these?